typewires/multi-agent-weather-cli-claude-code/README.md

        │ api.py  │       │display.py│      │weather.py│
        └─────────┘       └─────────┘       └─────────┘
              (All workers use Claude Opus 4.5)
-             (Can run in PARALLEL in separate terminals!)
+             (Can run in PARALLEL in separate terminals) │
-                              │
                               ▼
                      ┌────────────────┐